bashkirtsevich/rabbitrpc/README.rst

   Additional logging on server

+**BREAKING CONFIG CHANGE:** 0.7.0 contains a breaking change to the server/client class configuration dictionary!
+The RabbitMQ config dictionary has now been changed to a general config dictionary, with the RabbitMQ configuation being assigned to the 'rabbitmq' key in the new general config.

 RabbitRPC is an RPC over AMQP framework for Python.
 It allows the user to worry less about how he's doing remote method calls and more about her/his actual code.
 It was written to scratch an itch that developed during the development of a much larger software project which needed a highly scalable internal API.